lawrennd/snippets/_ml/includes/clustering.md

 Modern phylogenetic methods go beyond simple clustering - they incorporate sophisticated models of genetic mutation and molecular evolution.
 These models can estimate not just the structure of relationships, but also the timing of evolutionary divergence events based on mutation rates.
 This has important applications in tracking the origins and spread of rapidly evolving pathogens like HIV and influenza viruses.
 Understanding viral phylogenies helps epidemiologists trace outbreak sources, track transmission patterns, and develop targeted containment strategies.

 [^commonancestor]: Phylogenetic models incorporate molecular clock models that estimate mutation rates over time.
-By calibrating these with known divergence events from the fossil record, the timing of common ancestors can be estimated.
+By calibrating these with known divergence events from the fossil record, the timing of common ancestors can be estimated.}
-}

 \subsection{Product Clustering}
 \slides{